Skip to main content

 The groundwater standards for aldicarb were recommended in Cycle 1 (1985).

-Aldicarb is a pesticide used to control insects in potato crops.
-Animal studies have shown that aldicarb can affect neurotransmitter levels, weight gain, and cause deaths at high levels.
+Aldicarb is a pesticide used to control insects in potatoes.
+Studies have shown that exposure to high levels of aldicarb can affect brain chemistry and cause weight gain.

 Aluminum

-Aluminum is a naturally occurring metal that is used in a variety of industrial and commercial applications including cookware, food containers, and water treatment.
-Animal studies have shown that aluminum can affect reproductive organs, brain, and kidney function.
-Certain groups may be at a greater risk for aluminum toxicity such as infants and people with impaired kidney function.
+Aluminum is a naturally occurring metal that is used in a variety of industrial processes and consume products.
+Studies have shown that exposure to high levels of aluminum can affect reproduction, brain chemistry, and kidney function.

 Ammonia